kavia-common/simple-to-do-list-301448-301458/todo_frontend/README.md

-# Lightweight React Template for KAVIA
+# Todo Frontend - React Application

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+This is a React-based frontend for the Todo application.
+It provides a clean, modern UI for managing todo items with add, edit, delete, and complete functionality.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- **Modern UI**: Clean, responsive design with blue and cyan accent colors
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Full CRUD**: Create, read, update, delete, and mark todos as complete

+## Backend Integration

+This frontend connects to a FastAPI backend running on port 3001.
+The backend URL is configured via environment variables.

+### Environment Variables

+The application uses the following environment variable for backend communication:

+- `REACT_APP_API_URL`: The base URL for the backend API (default: `http://localhost:3001`)

+See `.env.example` for all available configuration options.

 ## Getting Started